 Long-Term Effects to Think About

 Regularly mixing alcohol and cannabis can mess with your brain and overall health.
-Up until the age of 25, your brain is still growing, and using these substances together can impact how you think, concentrate, and remember things.
-Over time, it can also increase the risk of becoming dependent on both substances, meaning you might feel like you can’t have fun or relax without them.
+Up until the age of 25, your brain is still growing, and using these substances together can impact how you think, concentrate, and remember things.3 Over time, it can also increase the risk of becoming dependent on both substances, meaning you might feel like you can’t have fun or relax without them.
 It can also make mental health issues like anxiety or depression worse.

 The Bottom Line

-Mixing alcohol and cannabis might seem like no big deal, but the impacts are real.
-Understanding how these substances work together — and how they can affect you — can help you make choices that protect your future.
+Understanding how these substances work together—and how they can affect you—can help you make choices that protect your future.
 The safest bet is to avoid using alcohol and cannabis together.
-But if you do decide to mix the two, start slowly, keep track of how much you are consuming of each, and be sure to listen to your body.
-If you feel pressure to experiment, know that it’s okay to say no or set boundaries!
+If you feel pressure to experiment, know that it’s okay to set boundaries for yourself.

 Resources